Code-Institute-Submissions/MS1-Redbog-Renewables/README.md

 - [Logomakr](https://logomakr.com) - The fictional brand logo was created on 'LogoMakr'.

-- [Coolors](https://coolors.co) - Used to creat colour palette and test colour themes.
+- [Coolors](https://coolors.co) - Used to create colour palette and test colour themes.

 - [Unsplash](https://unsplash.com/) - Used to source high quality images.